underscoreio/essential-scala/src/pages/collections-redux/mutable-seq.md

 Scala programmers tend to favour immutable collections and only bring in mutable ones in specific circumstances.
 Using `import scala.collection.mutable._` at the top of a file tends to create a whole series of naming collisions that we have to work around.

-To work around this, I suggest importing the `mutable` package iteself rather than its contents.
+To work around this, I suggest importing the `mutable` package itself rather than its contents.
 We can then explicitly refer to any mutable collection using the package name as a prefix, leaving the unprefixed names referring to the immutable versions:

 ```tut:book:silent
 import scala.collection.mutable